angelperezleon/who2f2b/README.md

 # who2f2b.sh

-Ban the entire Network-Range associated to all banned IPs seen in the /var/log/fail2ban.log file!
+Ban the entire Network-Range associated to all banned IPs seen in the /var/log/fail2ban.log file for failed ssh logins!

 Note: this is quite a dangerous script when used, as you can potetially lock your entire network range out, if co-workers or associates in the same network range as you get banned by f2b.